MiLandry/Landry-Enterprise-Specification/readme.md

 ## The Landry Enterprise Specification

-This project is coming out of a glaring need that, despite the efforts of the creators of tools and platforms, I have yet to find a platform that, in my opinion, is a general platform for solving the majority of problems facing businesses, IE, being enterprise ready.
-This specification uses the following principles.
+This project is coming out of a glaring need that, despite the efforts of the creators of tools and platforms, I have yet to find a platform that, in my opinion, is a general platform for solving the majority of problems facing businesses, IE, being enterprise ready.## Principles